 It would be counterproductive and silly for the older heavy ion theorists to be throwing artificial hurdles in front of the new researchers in the heavy ion field who are using tools that their older colleagues could have discovered years ago if they had been more creative.
 It is very entertaining if some of the old, well-known, but more reactionary members of the heavy ion community offer pictures of Pinocchio in their talks - but being entertaining is not necessarily the same thing as having something to say about physics.

 Figure 1: "Say it," the blue politically correct official asked Pinocchio.
 "Sure, why not?
 The AdS/CFT correspondence is not the most important insight of the last decade about the behavior of strongly coupled gauge theories," Pinocchio said and his nose has exploded as it always does when the poor Pinocchio doesn't say the truth.

 If someone is more interested in Pinocchio's awards rather than the fascinating bounds on viscosity or the mean free path that can never decrease below the de Broglie wavelength - the latter fact comes from the Bekenstein bound in the bulk - that are nearly saturated in reality and that can be rigorously calculated from the bulk gravitational theory (and, as far as I know, from nothing else), he may very well become a subject of Witten's anti-fuel policy.
-And The Reference Frame will leave the detailed discussion of Pinocchio to Backreaction and Asymptotia, websites that apparently think that Pinocchio is more important for QCD than we do.
+And The Reference Frame will leave the detailed discussion of Pinocchio to a Western European physics blog and Asymptotia, websites that apparently think that Pinocchio is more important for QCD than we do.
 We prefer the picture if anything. ;-)